-Experiencing a house fire is one of the most traumatizing experiences you can endure.
-Not only are you having to process the loss of your home and belongings,, you also have to move quickly to secure temporary housing.
-Whether your home needs to be professionally cleaned due to smoke and water damage, or you lost your home and belongings, we are going to walk you through how to secure temporary housing and the best options for choosing a place to live.
+Experiencing a house fire is one of the most traumatizing experiences you can experience.
+Not only are you having to process the loss of your home and belongings, but you have to move quickly to secure temporary housing.
+Finding a fully-furnished place to stay while you sort matters out with your insurance company is no small task.
+If you need short-term, fully-furnished housing after a fire, our monthly rentals are here to help ease your worries.
+Whether your home needs to be professionally cleaned due to smoke and water damage, or you lost your home and belongings, we are going to walk you through how to secure temporary housing so you can find the best place to live that suits your needs.

 Contact Your Insurance Company